niluminous/coldreciperec/README.md

 Outputs: Models are saved to ./data/{dataset}/models/.

 ## Step 4: Evaluation
-Evaluate the model using NDCG@K and Recall@K (Exact ColdGPT metrics).
+Evaluate the model using NDCG@K and Recall@K .
 ```bash
 python evaluate.py \
     --dataset foodcom